 - SMART errors

 How to Fix the External Hard Disk Is Not Detected Issue?

 You can follow these steps to fix the problem with your hard drive.

 Carefully inspect your hard disk for any physical damage.
 If it looks fine, connect it to your PC and observe the drive for any screeching or clicking noise.

-Choose ‘Monitor Drive’ under ‘More Tools’ to check the disk health and temperature.
+- Choose ‘Monitor Drive’ under the ‘Waffle icon’ to check the disk health and temperature.
 Make sure the drive is not overheating and health status is good.
 Further, click ‘Smart Status’ and check the SMART attributes for any warning signs.

 2. Run CHKDSK

 File system errors are caused by improper disk usage, virus/malware infection, and buildup of bad sectors in the hard drive due to logical or physical damage.

 CHKDSK is a command-line based Windows utility that checks the hard disk integrity, repairs various file system errors, and tries to recover readable information from bad sectors.
 Running CHKDSK scan may fix your corrupt or RAW hard disk, which could be a reason why your hard disk is not responding.

 Follow these steps to run the CHKDSK scan on your affected hard disk: